enocom/dotfiles/README.md

 # dotfiles

 This is a collection of useful odds and ends.
 I try to keep the files here as minimal as possible.
-My nvim config lives elsewhere.

 ## Current tools: